Lankford talks about federal efforts to hinder COVID-19, feels optimistic about vaccines

 “Seven months ago, the word COVID-19 didn’t exist, seven months ago,” he emphasized.
 “It is all still extremely new and one of the challenges is: Every time there’s a change, and there’s a change all the time, somebody gets mad and says ‘This wasn’t true months ago, why is it suddenly true now?’”

-Lankford said new things are learned and protocols change, like the Trump administration’s decision to alter how numbers are reported.
+Evolving knowledge and changes in protocols like the Trump administration’s decision to change how numbers are reported to the CDC blow up, he said.

 Changes in who handled PPE created similar reactions.